MrZeeba/boss-master/README.md

 ### Profile

-A page about the user
+A page about the user.
+This might include information about them.

 #### Equipment

 - Add pictures of your bow(s)
-- List equipment in free-form text boxes
+- List equipment
 - Draw weight
 - Arrow length, spine type etc
 - Share with others?

 ## Storage

 I want to utilise combined storage where some data is stored in the cloud and some data is stored on the device.
+For the MVP this would be data stored in a local database only.

 ### Cloud